 The billionaire pledged in 2006 to give the majority of his fortune to charity and, after distributing about 20 percent of his Berkshire holdings, now donates 4 percent of his remaining shares each July.
 Buffett’s fortune has climbed 6.8 percent this year, or $2.9 billion.

 Prior to his pledge, Buffett held almost all of his net worth in Berkshire Hathaway Class A shares.
 He owned 474,998 of those shares in March 2006, according to the company’s proxy statement.
-The shares would have been worth $60.7 billion as of yesterday’s market close.
+The shares would be worth $60.7 billion today.

 Buffett and Gates started the Giving Pledge in mid-2010 to encourage the ultra-rich to commit to donate most of their fortune to philanthropy.
 Since then, 81 families have signed it, according to the initiative’s website.